 Governor Inslee announced the Healthy Washington - Roadmap to Recovery plan, which lays out the process to safely reopen Washington state.
 The plan includes guidance for certain businesses and industries to help protect Washingtonians and minimize the spread of COVID-19.

 Important Reference Documents

-Regional Phase Status ("Roadmap to Recovery") Outdoor and Open-air Structures Voluntary Contact Information
+Regional Phase Status ("Roadmap to Recovery")

+Outdoor and Open-air Structures

+Facial Coverings Guidance for Businesses

+Voluntary Contact Information

 Healthy Washington Requirements